Sequential stub matching for uniform generation of directed graphs with a given degree sequence: The probability of generating a given digraph

 Hence, we further investigate $\mathbb{P}_A\left(\mathcal{N}\right)$.
 If the algorithm has constructed the first $r$ elements of $\mathcal{N}$, it is said to be at step $r \in \{0,1,\ldots, m-1\}$.
 There is no step $m$, as the algorithm terminates immediately after constructing the $m^\text{th}$ edge.
 Let $\drin{i}$ (respectively $\drout{i}$) denote the number of unmatched in-stubs (out-stubs) of the vertex $i$ at step $r$.
 Let $\E_r$ be the set of admissible edges that can be added to the ordering at step $r$,

 With this notation in mind, we write the probability of generating the entire ordering $\mathcal{N}$ as

 where

 Here we slightly abuse the notation as this is the conditional probability that a given out-stub of $i$ is matched with a given in-stub of $j$, rather than the conditional probability that the edge $(i,j)$ is created.
-The probability that the algorithm generates the graph $\graph$ can be written as
+The probability that the algorithm generates the graph $\graph$ is then

 where